JosephPrichard/othello-bot/README.md

 ### Heuristics

 The algorithm's heuristic evaluation function is responsible for deciding how good a board state is.
 The primary heuristic function is implemented as a combination of the 5 following specified heuristic functions.

-`Parity Heuristic` - Measures the number of captured discs, useful for closing out games, the weightage increases gradually as the game goes on

-`Corner Heuristic:` - Measures the number of captured corners, highly weighted at all stages of the game

-`XCSquare Heuristic` - Measures the number of captured X squares and C squares, lowly weighted at all stages of the game

-`Mobility Heuristic` - Measures the number of available moves, the weightage decreases gradually as the game goes on

-`Stability Heuristic` - Measures the number of moves that cannot be flipped, highly weighted at all stages of the game

 All heuristic components are normalized to a weight between 100 and 0, with 100 being the highest weight and 0 being the lowest.

+`Parity Heuristic`

+Measures the number of captured discs, useful for closing out games, the weightage increases gradually as the game goes on.

+`Corner Heuristic`

+Measures the number of captured corners, highly weighted at all stages of the game.

+`XCSquare Heuristic`

+Measures the number of captured X squares and C squares, lowly weighted at all stages of the game.

+`Mobility Heuristic`

+Measures the number of available moves, the weightage decreases gradually as the game goes on.

+`Stability Heuristic`

+Measures the number of moves that cannot be flipped, highly weighted at all stages of the game.

 ### Bit Board